confluentinc/event-streaming-patterns/docs/event-processing/idempotent-reader.md

 # Idempotent Reader
 Generally speaking, we want to believe that [Events](../event/event.md) get written into an [Event Streaming Platform](../event-stream/event-streaming-platform.md) once and read from it once, and that we don't need to handle multiple occurrences of published events.
-However, depending on how the [Event Source](../event-source/event-source.md) is configured and what failures happen, we do need to think about potential duplicates.
+However, depending on the behavior and technical limits of the [Event Source](../event-source/event-source.md), how it is configured, and what failures may happen, we do need to think about whether there is the risk of duplicate events and, if there are, how we can deal with them.
 There are two types of duplicates:

 1. True single event: due to a failure, a writer could produce the same event twice or a reader could consume the same event twice